dpriskorn/ItemSubjector/README.md

 * e.g. `cp config.example.py config.py && nano config.py`

 # Use
-It has 2 modes:
-1) automatic finding n-grams and trying to detect items that match (default if no arguments are given on the command line)
-2) add main subject items to scholarly articles (see details below)

-Both modes conclude by adding the validated or supplied QID to all scientific articles where the n-gram or search string appears (with spaces around it) in the label of the target item (e.g. scientific article).
+This tool helps by adding the
+validated or supplied QID to all scientific articles where the search string appears (with spaces around it or in the the beginning or end of the string) in the label of the target item (e.g. scientific article).

 ## Adding QIDs manually